ndwarshuis/org-ml/README.md

 #### om-build-table-cell! `(string &key post-blank)`

-Build a table-cell node.
+Return a new table-cell node.

-**`string`** is the text to be contained in the table cell.
-It must contain valid formatting.
+**`string`** is the text to be contained in the table-cell node.
+It must contain valid textual representations of objects that are allowed in table-cell nodes.

 ```el
 (->> (om-build-table-cell! "rage")